Hallucination Detection in LLMs with Topological Divergence on Attention Graphs: Additional Experimental Results

-Additionally, we investigated alternative attention-map-based scores~---~including entropy, spectral norm, and the Wasserstein distance between the persistent diagrams of prompts and responses~---~for selecting specialized attention heads.
+Additionally, we investigated alternative attention map-based scores, such as entropy, spectral norm, and the Wasserstein distance between the persistent diagrams of prompts and responses, for selecting specialized attention heads.
 Following the pipeline of the Algorithm~\ref{alg:toha}, we computed the average distances between hallucinated and grounded samples using alternative scores.
 The results, presented in Figure~\ref{fig:average_distance_alternative}, reveal that the heads that separate samples best for MS MARCO do not generalize to the CoQA dataset.
 This suggests that our proposed $\operatorname{MTop-Div}_G(R, P)$ metric is better suited for the task compared to existing solutions.